Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system using LibreOffice Calc as interface.
 It is mostly programmed with macros which you can customize easily.
-Spreadsheet have advanced functionality like copy-paste and spreading rarely available in others platform.
-But don't think CustomPOS is a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB).
+Spreadsheet have advanced functionality like copy-paste and spreading rarely available in others UI.
+But don't think CustomPOS is a simple spreadsheet file, it's reliability rely on the underlying database engine (MariaDB) and listeners activated by each typing minimise user's action/validation auto-completed by advanced scripts.

 Efficiency has leaded customPOS design like in the POS module made of one page only and where invoices are recorded after one popup validation only.